Math 403 Course Webpage

 - The logic of a proof must be completely clear for full credit.

-so-and-so's theorem, then you must say where you found it.
-Be
+rely on so-and-so's theorem, then you must say where you found

-specific: "the dual rank theorem" is not precise; in contrast,
+it.
+Be specific: "the dual rank theorem" is not precise;

 - Collaboration on homework is encouraged while you